Working with the database

 The quick search is as simple as introducing a keyword in the search box and clicking the search button that best describes your search term.
 This can be either the unique identification number of every individual in the database (DaT18ID), the uniform given name and surname of individuals (First Name; Last Name) or their name as registered in the documents (Recorded Name), the category and approximate date of an event that a certain individual was involved in (Event Type; Event Year), as well as the associated place name in any of its modern official versions in Romanian, Hungarian and German (Location RO; Location HU; Location DE).
 Make sure your browser allows incoming requests from this website to open pop-up windows and redirect to a new page.

 Scrolling through the database opens new and more elaborate query possibilities.
-Each of the six available tables (Person Details; Personification; Event Details; Master Event; Source Details; Location Details) allows you to do an advanced search of their data, including the use of Boolean operators to narrow the range of results.
+Each of the six available tables (Person Details; Personification; Event Details; Master Event; Source Details; Location Details) allows you to make an advanced search of their data, including the use of Boolean operators to narrow the range of results.
 To take advantage of this tool, suffice it to click on the search icon in the upper-right corner of the screen and then select where to input the search term and define all required conditions.
 You will be presented with a table view of the results, from where you can open a detailed view for each single entry by double-clicking on it.
 Here you will find a full description and all related instances, either on the same page or as highlighted links that you need to click to access them.